go-acme/lego/docs/content/dns/zz_gen_technitium.md

 Technitium DNS Server supports Dynamic Updates (RFC2136) for primary zones, so you can also use the [RFC2136 provider](https://go-acme.github.io/lego/dns/rfc2136/index.html).

+[RFC2136 provider](https://go-acme.github.io/lego/dns/rfc2136/index.html) is much better compared to the HTTP API option from security perspective.
+Technitium recommends to use it in production over the HTTP API.

 ## More information